cbwilkes/midiplayer3d/README.md

 ### Usage ###

-Load index.html in Google Chrome or Firefox
+Load index.html in Google Chrome or Firefox.

+Click the Start button to play the midi file.